kimiaf1998/Retinanet/README.md

 | ------------ | ------------ |
 | ![scr4](https://github.com/kimiaf1998/Retinanet/blob/master/screenshots/1.png "Detection Result 3") | ![scr3](https://github.com/kimiaf1998/Retinanet/blob/master/screenshots/3.png "Detection Result 4") |

-RetinaNet is a one-stage detection algorithm, introduced in 2017 and 2018 by Facebook AI Researchers (FAIR) in a paper called [Focal Loss for Dense Object Detection](https://arxiv.org/abs/1708.02002 "Focal Loss for Dense Object Detection").
+RetinaNet is a one-stage detection algorithm introduced in 2017 and 2018 by Facebook AI Researchers (FAIR) in a paper called [Focal Loss for Dense Object Detection](https://arxiv.org/abs/1708.02002 "Focal Loss for Dense Object Detection").
-In this repository, an attempt has been made to implement the algorithm on ResNet-50 and ResNet-101 backbones, primarily using [Pytorch](https://pytorch.org/ "Pytorch") library with [CUDA](https://en.wikipedia.org/wiki/CUDA "CUDA") support under COCO-2014 dataset.
+In this repository, an attempt has been made to implement the algorithm on ResNet-50 and ResNet-101 backbones, primarily using the [Pytorch](https://pytorch.org/ "Pytorch") library with [CUDA](https://en.wikipedia.org/wiki/CUDA "CUDA") support under the COCO-2014 dataset.

 <br>